Zelmoghazy/esp32-ethernet-lan8720/README.md

 ![alt text](./Images/image-13.png)

 ### Throughput
-* Using the iperf example in the esp-idf, I honestly didnt have a use case to test the limits of the throughput.
+* Using the `iperf` example from the esp-idf, I honestly didn't have a use case to test the limits of the throughput.

 ![alt text](./Images/image-14.png)

 ## Code

-* I am here using the esp-idf, this is a minimal driver extracted from the examples.
+* I am here using the esp-idf, this is a minimal driver extracted from the examples, I also added the option to use a static ip.

 ```c
 #include <stdio.h>